By Lucy Rana and Devika Mehra

 - Enforcement / Execution of orders of maintenance

-The Hon’ble Court, in order to avoid the object of the social welfare legislation from being defeated due to pendency of the execution of the orders for maintenance, directed than an order or decree granting maintenance may be enforced under Section 28A of the Hindu Marriage Act; Section 20(6) of the Protection of Women from Domestic Violence Act, 2012; Section 128 of CrPC; or under CPC as may be applicable.
+The Hon’ble Court, in order to avoid the object of the social welfare legislation from being defeated due to pendency of the execution of the orders for maintenance, directed that an order or decree for grant of maintenance can be passed under Section 28A of the Hindu Marriage Act; Section 20(6) of the Protection of Women from Domestic Violence Act, 2012; Section 128 of CrPC; or under CPC as may be applicable.
 It was further held that an order for maintenance may be enforced as a money decree of a civil court as provided by the various provisions of the CPC, including provisions for civil detention, attachment of property, etc. more particularly provided in relevant provisions therein.

 The Hon’ble Court also cautioned the Courts that the option of striking off the defence of the respondent, in case of non-payment of maintenance, should be exercised as a last resort and in cases where the conduct of the defaulting party was found to be willful and contumacious.
 It further provided that contempt proceedings for willful disobedience could also be initiated before the appropriate Court.